Lambda(1405,1/2^-) photoproduction from the gamma p -> K^+ Lambda(1405) reaction: Discussions on theoretical ambiguities

 where $x$ and $m_x$ stand for the Mandelstem variable and the intermediate hadron with the off-shell momentum squared $q^2=x$, respectively.
 The $\Lambda$ is the four-dimensional cutoff mass.
 The detailed explanation for its usage can be found in Refs.~\cite{Nam:2004xt,Ozaki:2007ka}.
 This form factor preserves the Ward-Takahashi identity, and one of its typical features lies in the fact that it suppresses the $s$- and $u$-channel contributions, leading to the $t$-channel dominance, when it is applied to the spin-1/2 baryon photoproduction~\cite{Nam:2004xt,Ozaki:2007ka}.
 In this case, the contributions from the $s$- and $u$-channels become small or negligible.
 Consequently, the angular dependence computed in this scheme usually shows a strong enhancement in the forward direction due to the $t$-channel.
 Especially, the $t$-channel contribution has been argued as the dominant one to reproduce the experimental data of the ground state $\Lambda(1116)$ photoproduction~\cite{Janssen:2001wk, Hyodo:2004vt, Ozaki:2007ka}.

 We draw the energy dependence in the left panel of Fig.~\ref{fig5} for the $\Lambda^*$ photoproduction using the form factor given in Eq.~(\ref{eq:FDFF}) with the cutoff mass $\Lambda=700$ MeV.
-As shown in Fig.~\ref{fig5}, the total cross section increase slowly starting from the threshold, and then becomes almost saturated at $E_\gamma\approx2.2$ GeV.
-This tendency is very different from that shown in the left panel of Fig.~\ref{fig1} for which the form factors of Eq.~(\ref{eq:FF}) is used.
-We also verified that the inclusion of the $K^*$-exchange makes only small deviation from the curve given in Fig.~\ref{fig5}.
+As shown in Fig.~\ref{fig5}, the total cross section increases slowly, starting from the threshold, and then becomes almost saturated in the vicinity of $E_\gamma\approx2.2$ GeV.
+This tendency is very different from that shown in the left panel of Fig.~\ref{fig1} for which the form factors of Eq.~(\ref{eq:FF}) are used.
+We also have verified that the $K^*$-exchange brings out only a small deviation from the curve given in Fig.~\ref{fig5}.